Bram-Hub/NanoNav/docs/source/usage.rst

 We recognize that OpenMV IDE is not a very nice editor to write code in, so feel free to open `main.py` in your favorite editor (such as VS Code) for editing and run it from OpenMV IDE.

 ..  _MicroPython:

+Running our test code
+^^^^^^^^^^^^^^^^^^^^^

+When you have doubts about whether your Arduino is functioning properly, try running our test code!
+Use the `main.py`, `nanonav.py`, and `ble_advertising.py` files from above.

+This tests all of the features of the kit: motors, encoders, IR sensors and Bluetooth.

+When you run it, you should see the wheels spin forwards first, then backwards after a few seconds.
+On the Serial Terminal in the OpenMV IDE, you should see the encoder values printed out.

+Using your phone, look on LightBlue for a peripheral named something related to Arduino (names may vary).
+Some examples are: "NanoNav", "Arduino", "MPY Nimble", etc. See `Connecting from Mobile <https://bram-hub.github.io/NanoNav/bluetooth.html#connecting-from-mobile>`_ for more detailed information.
+Connect to the peripheral and write 0 to the Read/Write characteristic.
+You should see 0 printed on the Serial Terminal.

+After writing over Bluetooth, the IR sensor values should be printed out in the Serial Terminal.

+If all of this works, you've verified that your kit works correctly!
+If not, try our `Troubleshooting <https://bram-hub.github.io/NanoNav/faq.html#troubleshooting>`_.
+Happy coding!

 MicroPython
 -----------